 10. Escape the Room

 Escape the Room, a reservation-only outing, is quickly making an impression on New Yorkers.
 This interactive event is a strategy-based mystery game for groups looking for a unique kind of fun.

 Participants are locked in a room with friends (or soon to be friends) and must use clues and puzzles in order to escape within 60 minutes.
 Go with coworkers or be teamed up with strangers for this one-of-a-kind experience.
 Purchase tickets for just $28.

 For another out-of-the-box experience, head over to Chelsea’s McKittrick Hotel and check out local favorite, Sleep No More.
 Sleep No More is an interactive theatrical show telling the story of Macbeth through silent scenes and animated actors.
 Audience members (who must also remain silent and wear a mask) travel through the dark 1930s venue into hundreds of different rooms at their own pace, providing each audience member with a different experience.

 Attendees have up to 3 hours to roam the theatre, touch the props, and create their own journey.
-If you’re not ready to end the evening there, guests may also hang out at the Manderley Bar, the beautiful Gallow Green rooftop, or eat at The Heath… all located in the same venue.
+If you’re not ready to end the evening there, guests may also hang out at the Manderley Bar or the beautiful Gallow Green rooftop… all located in the same venue.
 Standard tickets cost $85.